DenisOliveira1/DenisOliveira1/README.md

 - 💻 Working as a Front-End / Back-End Web Developer
-- 🧠 Learning Angular, .NET and IA
+- 🧠 Learning Angular, .NET and AI

 <div>
   <a href="https://github.com/denisoliveira1">